Argentine Black and White Tegus

 What is being done to deal with tegus in Toombs and Tattnall, or elsewhere in the state?

 DNR has worked with partners including the U.S. Geological Society and Georgia Southern University to trap tegus in Toombs and Tattnall counties, removing animals and researching the population.
 Since 2022, DNR has led the trapping effort.
-Trapped tegus are be humanely euthanized and their diet and reproductive status documented at Georgia Southern.
+Trapped tegus are humanely euthanized and their diet and reproductive status documented at Georgia Southern.
 Also, public outreach is raising awareness of the threat tegus pose and the need to report them.

 Elsewhere in the state, DNR is responding to reported sightings.
 Rapid response is key to combating the establishment and spread of tegus and other exotic invasive species.